 support in smarter ways so they can use their devices in safer ways.”

-9 Tech Driven Postures which inspired Gesture
+9 Tech Driven Postures That Inspired Gesture

 As part of its global posture study, Steelcase identified nine new postures based entirely on the result of new technologies.
 For example:

 Technology (small and mobile) allows people to pull back from their desks while they use it.
-They recline, signaling they’re contemplating or absorbing information and draw the device closer to their body to maintain an optimal focal length.
+They recline, signaling they’re contemplating or absorbing information, and draw the device closer to their body to maintain an optimal focal length.

-This posture is representative of how people adapt to multitasking on multiple-devices.
+This posture is representative of how people adapt to multitasking on multiple devices.
 One hand holding a phone to the ear, the other tasking on a laptop.
 The result is a forward lean that is a symbol of concentration

 and an orientation to the smaller screen of a laptop